Charles Schwab vs TradeZero in 2026

 Extra Services

-Fractional-share Trading: Schwab clients can buy fractions of S&P 500 stocks.
+Fractional-share Trading: Schwab customers can trade S&P 500 stocks in whole-dollar amounts.

 Winner: Schwab